Macb3th/dartlang.org/src/site/docs/tutorials/connect-dart-html/errors-warnings.markdown

 You will see a small red 'x'
 in the gutter on the left side of the **Editor pane**.
 This means that Dart Editor has detected an error.
-Hover the mouse over the red 'x' and a helpful error message is displayed in a tooltip:
+When you point to the red 'x', a tooltip displays a helpful error message.

 <img src="images/error-tooltip-screenshot.png"
      alt="Dart Editor error tooltip">